-1. Preparation of sheet-feeding, sheet-feeding and receiving-output devices; the technique corresponds to the standard setting of sheet printing machines;
+1. Preparation of sheet-feeding, sheet-feeding, and receiving-output devices; the technique corresponds to the standard set of sheet printing machines;

 2. Preparation of the printing device – installation and pre-registration of the printing plate, adjustment of the gap between the form and the printed material, the squeegee setting and adjustment of its pressure and inclination angle; loading the paint spraying system with paint and adjusting its supply to the mold;

 3. Accurate register;

 4. Preparation of drying devices – adjustment of air temperature in the drying chamber and intensity of air exchange.